Siblings Erin, Lauren and Matt Williams raise Certified Animal Welfare Approved by A Greener World…

 Hannah pursued Certified Animal Welfare Approved by AGW because she believes in what it stands for.
 “My feeling is that we work in partnership with the animals that we keep.
 While I ask a lot from my animals in terms of production, I never want to be exploitive in my relationship with them, and AWA gets this,” Hannah explains.
 “When I read through the list of requirements I felt like they made sense, and that it could have been farmers who came up with the standards.
 I hope that when consumers see the Certified Animal Welfare Approved by AGW label on our cheese they trust that our animals are living good lives, and that their health and contentedness will come through in the quality of product we produce.”

 Blue Ledge Farm Certified Animal Welfare Approved by AGW goat cheese is sold through a number of stores and distributors in New England and the East Coast, as well as California.
 Products are also available on their website, www.blueledgefarm.com.
-For more information about Blue Ledge Farm, email email@example.com or call 802-247-0095.
+For more information about Blue Ledge Farm, mail firstname.lastname@example.org, call 802-247-0095, follow them on Twitter, Instagram and Facebook.